 - Leadership monitors and communicates comprehensive information about student learning, conditions that support student learning, and the achievement of school improvement goals to stakeholders

 The current version of Standards are the cumulative result of hundreds of verbal and written comments from Reviewers, persons served, staff, volunteers, contractors within organizations, SWAC Accreditation also incorporated reviews of best practice literature, reviews of accreditation standards from multiple sectors and a wide consultation and feedback process.

-The creation of new Standards and the revision of existing Standards are a continuous process
+The creation of new Standards and the revision of existing Standards are a continuous process that is impacted by:

 - Ongoing consultation with stakeholders.